myConsciousness/myConsciousness/README.md

 <!-- MY-BSKY_TIMELINE:START - Do not remove or modify this section -->
 ---

+> Shinya Kato 🤯 @shinyakato.dev 2023-07-17T15:42:52.158Z
+>
+> Some contents are fixed to hide in iOS because Apple compelled it

+---

 > Shinya Kato 🤯 @shinyakato.dev 2023-07-17T08:04:17.206Z
 >
 > I feel this is an organized act.
 I don't believe the average Japanese person is capable of running a mail server.